dureuill/sc/README.md

 function.
 This borrow cannot last for longer than the scope of the function.
 But our dropper needs to live for the hopefully longer lifetime `'sc`.

-I don't really how I could solve this problem while keeping such a `Sc::new` function.
-So, I resorted to modify how we construct a `Sc`: first, construct an empty Sc with `Sc::new`, then, "fill it" with a reference by calling a `set` method.
+I don't really know how I could solve this problem while keeping such a `Sc::new()` function.
+So, I resorted to modifying how we construct a `Sc`: first, construct an empty Sc with `Sc::new()`, then, "fill it" with a reference by calling a `Sc::set()` method.
 Here's the result:

 ```rust
 impl<T> for Sc<T> {